LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/question_prompt_stream_4.rst.txt

    question_prompt_stream(Kind, Component, Prompt, Stream)

-User-defined hook method for specifying the default prompt and input stream for asking a question for a given kind and component.
+User-defined hook method for specifying the default prompt and input stream for asking a question for a given kind and :term:`component`.
 This method is declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public, multifile, and dynamic predicate.

 Modes and number of proofs
 --------------------------